KlfJoat/gandi.net-dns-dynamic/README.md

 * Accepts necessary parameters (API key, domain name, subdomain)
 * Determines your IPv4 and/or IPv6 address
 * Submits those 4 pieces of information to Gandi.Net to create or update an A and/or AAAA record with a TTL of 30m
+* Expects every invocation to run like `systemd start --user gandi-dyndns.service` (no standalone execution)

 ## Installation